-6. Scheduling and Synchronization in xv6
+Synchronization in xv6

-6.1 Locks and (equivalents of) conditional variables
+1. Locks and (equivalents of) condition variables

 - Locks (i.e., spinlocks) in xv6 are implemented using the xchg atomic instruction.
-The function to acquire a lock (line 1574) disables all interrupts, and the function that releases the lock (line 1602) re-enables them. - xv6 provides sleep (line 2803) and wakeup (line 2864) functions, that are equivalent to the wait and signal functions of a conditional variable.
-The sleep and wakeup functions must be invoked with a lock that ensures that the sleep and wakeup procedures are completed atomically.
+The function to acquire a lock (line 1574) disables all interrupts, and the function that releases the lock (line 1602) re-enables them. - xv6 provides sleep (line 2803) and wakeup (line 2864) functions, that are equivalent to the wait and signal functions of a condition variable.
+The sleep and wakeup functions must be invoked with a spinlock that ensures that the sleep and wakeup procedures are completed atomically.
 A process that wishes to block on a condition calls sleep(chan, lock), where chan is any opaque handle, and lock is any lock being used by the code that calls sleep/wakeup.
-The sleep function releases the lock the process came with, and acquires a specific lock that protects the scheduler's process list (ptable.lock), so that it can make changes to the state of the process and invoke the scheduler (line 2825).
+The sleep function acquires a specific lock that protects the scheduler's process list (ptable.lock) and releases the lock provided to it, so that it can make changes to the state of the process and invoke the scheduler (line 2825).
 Note that the function checks that the lock provided to it is not this ptable.lock to avoid locking it twice.
-All calls to the scheduler should be made with this ptable.lock held, so that the scheduler's updating of the process list can happen without race conditions. - Once the sleep function calls the scheduler, it is context switched out.
+All calls to the scheduler should be made with this ptable.lock held, so that the scheduler's updating of the process list can happen without race conditions. - Once the sleep function calls the scheduler (line 2825), it is context switched out.
 The control returns back to this line (of calling the scheduler) once the process has been woken up and context switched in by the scheduler again, with the ptable.lock held.
 At that time, the sleep function releases this special lock, reacquires the original lock, and returns back in the woken up process.
-Note that the sleep function holds at least one of the two locks-the lock given to it by the caller, or the ptable.lock-at any point of time, so that no other process can run wakeup while sleep is executing, because a process will lock one or both of these locks while calling wakeup.
+Note that the sleep function holds at least one of the two locks-the lock given to it by the caller, or the ptable.lock-at any point of time, so that no other process can run wakeup in the duration between this process deciding to sleep and actually sleeping, because a process will need to lock one or both of these locks while calling wakeup.
 (Understand why lines 2818 and 2819 can't be flipped.) - A process that makes the condition true will invoke wakeup(chan) while it holds the lock.
 The wakeup call makes all waiting processes runnable, so it is indeed equivalent to the signal broadcast function of pthreads API.
 Note that a call to wakeup does not actually context switch to the woken up processes.
 Once wakeup makes the processes runnable, these processes can actually run when the scheduler is invoked at a later time. - xv6 does not export the sleep and wakeup functionality to userspace processes, but makes use of it internally at several places within its code.
-For example, the implementation of pipes (sheet 65) clearly maps to the producer-consumer problem with bounded buffer, and the implementation uses locks and conditional variables to synchronize between the pipe writer and pipe reader processes.
+For example, the implementation of pipes (sheet 65) clearly maps to the producer-consumer problem with bounded buffer, and the implementation uses locks and condition variables to synchronize between the pipe writer and pipe reader processes.